Featuring success stories from IDEA School of Design Grads.

-We recently caught up with her about her “arduous journey” as creative director, designer and thought-leader at Straydog Branding in Vancouver to her “deep passion to do something more and something with a richer purpose”.
+We recently caught up with her about her journey as creative director, designer and thought-leader in Vancouver to her “deep passion to do something more and something with a richer purpose”.

-Read Rachel’s story about her new Zesty Life in Squamish, BC!
+Read Rachelle’s story about her new Zesty Life in Squamish, BC!

 Shay Klassen (IDEA18) started off as a concept artist her first 3 months at Vancouver’s Gámomo Creative Lab and recently art directed an animated short for HOPR Bike Share and Scooter Share.
 Her advice to anyone wanting to work in the animation industry: “USE YOUR SKETCHBOOK DUMMY.
 For real.”
 Catch up with Shay!

 “In IDEA I failed, a lot.
 I failed constantly.
 I’m so glad I failed so much, because I really learned and grew from those experiences.” says Syd Danger who graduated from Capilano University’s IDEA School of Design in 2015.
 We caught up with her after her recent SADCAST interview about her time working at Capilano Courier to Adbusters, Geist and now SAD.
 Read our full interview with Syd!